|

 until the threat of Russian encroachment into the area.
 In its long history of

-colonization, Spain had learned that land could be claimed by sending dedicated padres,
+colonization, Spain had learned that land could be claimed inexpensively by establishing

 a handful of soldiers and a few supplies.
 With a shortage of Spaniards in the New World,